pmslavin/pywrparser/docs/source/rules.rst

 * PywrScenario

-The base types are each defined in a dedicated module in :mod:`pywrparser.types` and should always be imported from the module rather than the :mod:`types` package when being subclassed.
+The base types are each defined in a dedicated module in :mod:`pywrparser.types` and should always be imported directly from the module in which they are declared rather than the :mod:`types` package when being subclassed.
 E.g.

 .. code-block:: python